-Date Event Beginning of Secondary school application packs are distributed to Year 6 pupils via your September 2020 child's primary school.
+Date Event Beginning of Secondary school application packs are distributed to Year 6 pupils via your September 2021 child's primary school.
 If your child is absent, or doesn't attend a mainstream · primary school in Hartlepool, you will receive their pack by post.
 The online system opens for you to apply online for secondary school places.
-September/October 2020 Secondary schools hold their open events.
-31 st October 2020 Deadline for secondary school applications (online or paper).
-2 nd November 2020 Primary school application packs are distributed via your child's nursery school during w/c 2 nd November 2020.
+September/October 2021 Secondary schools hold their open events.
+31 st October 2021 Deadline for secondary school applications (online or paper).
+8 th November 2021 Primary school application packs are distributed via your child's nursery school during w/c 8 th November 2021.
 If your child is absent, or doesn't attend a private or mainstream nursery school in Hartlepool, you will receive their pack by post.
 The online system opens for you to apply online for primary school places.
-If you do not receive your primary school application pack by 15 th November 2020 (and your child is due to commence Reception in September 2021), please contact the Admissions Team (contact details on page 94).
-15 th January 2021 Deadline for primary school applications (online or paper).
-25 th January 2021 If you move house, this is the latest date for you to notify the admissions team of your new address for it to be considered in the secondary allocation process.
-1 st March 2021 National Offer Day for Secondary Schools If you applied online your child's allocation will be available to view on our website.
+If you do not receive your primary school application pack by 17th November 2021 (and your child is due to commence Reception in September 2022), please contact the Admissions Team (contact details on page 101).
+15 th January 2022 Deadline for primary school applications (online or paper).
+24 th January 2022 If you move house, this is the latest date for you to notify the admissions team of your new address for it to be considered in the secondary allocation process.
+1 st March 2022 National Offer Day for Secondary Schools If you applied online your child's allocation will be available to view on our website.
 If requested during the application process, you will also be sent an allocation email.
 If unsuccessful at gaining a place at a preferred school, an allocation letter will also be posted second class to the child's home address.
 Allocation letters will be posted second class to parents/guardians who didn't apply online.
-6 th March 2021 If you move house, this is the latest date for you to notify the admissions team of your new address for it to be considered in the primary allocation process.
-15 th March 2021 Deadline for accepting the secondary school place offered.
-Online applicants should accept the place online, other applicants must return the response form to the Admissions Team.
-29 th March 2021 Deadline to register an appeal.
-16 th April 2021 National Offer Day for Primary Schools If you applied online your child's allocation will be available to view on our website.
+7 th March 2022 If you move house, this is the latest date for you to notify the admissions team of your new address for it to be considered in the primary allocation process.
+15 th March 2022 Deadline for accepting the secondary school place offered.
+Online applicants should accept the place online, other applicants must return the response form to a a th a d the Admissions Team.
+29 th March 2022 Deadline to register an appeal.
+19 th April 2022 (next National Offer Day for Primary Schools working day after 16 th If you applied online your child's allocation will be available to view on our whether the application process you will also be seen as April) website.
 If requested during the application process, you will also be sent an allocation email.
 If unsuccessful at gaining a place at a preferred school, an allocation letter will also be posted second class to the child's home address.
-Allocation letters will be posted second class to parents/guardians who didn't apply online.
-30 th April 2021 Deadline for accepting the primary school place offered.
-Online applicants should accept the place online, other applicants must return the response form to the Admissions Team.
-14 th May 2021 Deadline to register an appeal.
-May/June 2021 Secondary appeals to be heard during this period.
-June/July 2021 Primary appeals to be heard during this period.
-September 2021 Children commence at their new school.
+Allocation letters will be posted second class to the child's nome address. apply online.
+3 rd May 2022 Deadline for accepting the primary school place offered.
+Online applicants should J IVIUY ZOZZ accept the place online, other applicants must return the response form to the Admissions Team.
+17 th May 2022 Deadline to register an appeal.
+May/June 2022 Secondary appeals to be heard during this period.
+June/July 2022 Primary appeals to be heard during this period.
+September 2022 Children commence at their new school.
+Schreitiner 2022 Children confinence at their new school.